xfdingustc/cwac-camera/README.markdown

 there are two JARs in
 [the releases area of the repo](https://github.com/commonsguy/cwac-camera/releases):

-- `camera-X.Y.Z.jar` represents the core classes, used in all environments
+- `cwac-camera-X.Y.Z.jar` represents the core classes, used in all environments
-- `camera-v9-X.Y.Z.jar` adds support for ActionBarSherlock
+- `cwac-camera-v9-X.Y.Z.jar` adds support for ActionBarSherlock

-(where `X.Y.Z` is the version number of the project, such as `0.6.7`)
+(where `X.Y.Z` is the version number of the project, such as `0.6.8`)

+**NOTE**: The JAR name, as of v0.6.8, has a `cwac-` prefix, to help distinguish it from other JARs.

 Users of the JARs will also want to copy the contents of the `camera/res/xml/` directory into their project, as that directory